Prachi-sarda/prachi.net/content/2010/01/1-cut-rough-paper.md

 ---
-title: "How to recycle waste paper at Home!"
+title: "How to recycle waste paper at home!"
 date: "2010-01-22"
 categories:
   - "art"